Python script for normalizing demographic data across zip codes

 Spatial Alignment & Boundary Interpolation

 ZIP codes do not align with Census ZCTAs.
 A single ZIP may span multiple ZCTAs, or a ZCTA may contain several ZIPs.
-The pipeline mitigates this through deterministic spatial joins.
-For enterprise deployments, replace centroid matching with areal interpolation: calculate the overlapping polygon area between ZIP delivery routes and ZCTA boundaries, then prorate ACS counts by the intersection ratio.
-This approach is standard in Demographic Data Integration & Spatial Joins workflows and reduces spatial bias by 18–24% in mixed-density markets.
+For enterprise deployments, the preferred approach is the HUD USPS ZIP-to-ZCTA crosswalk, which is a deterministic table join that avoids spatial computation entirely.
+When crosswalk data is unavailable, use areal interpolation: calculate the overlapping polygon area between ZIP delivery routes and ZCTA boundaries, then prorate ACS counts by the intersection ratio.
+Ensure both datasets share the same CRS (EPSG:5070 for area-preserving calculations).
+Always validate join cardinality; unexpected one-to-many matches indicate topology errors in the source shapefiles.

 Statistical Scaling & Audience Weighting